Darla Sue Dollman, B.A., M.F.A., is a freelance writer with 42 years combined experience as a journalist, author, photographer, and editor.

-Jacqueline Lee Bouvier Kennedy Onassis
+Jacqueline Lee Bouvier Kennedy Onassis Represented in Movies and TV

 Jacqueline Lee Bouvier Kennedy Onassis (July 28, 1929-May 19, 1994) was the former First Lady of the United States, married to President John F. Kennedy.
 She was also a journalist, successful book editor, and fashion icon.